Gilligan’s Island Transcript

 Maybe if I yell, somebody will hear me.
 Hello!

-Gilligan's should of "Hello!" is echoed back.
+Gilligan's shout of "Hello!" is echoed back twice.
 The frog CROAKS.

 GILLIGAN (cont'd)